Sagittarius A*: Central black hole

-The comparatively small mass of this supermassive black hole, along with the low luminosity of the radio and infrared emission lines, imply that the Milky Way is not a Seyfert galaxy.
+The comparatively small mass of this supermassive black hole, along with the low luminosity of the radio and infrared emission lines, implies that the Milky Way is not a Seyfert galaxy.

 Ultimately, what is seen is not the black hole itself, but observations that are consistent only if there is a black hole present near Sgr A*.
 In the case of such a black hole, the observed radio and infrared energy emanates from gas and dust heated to millions of degrees while falling into the black hole.
 The black hole itself is thought to emit only Hawking radiation at a negligible temperature, on the order of 10^{−14} kelvin.

 The European Space Agency's gamma-ray observatory INTEGRAL observed gamma rays interacting with the nearby giant molecular cloud Sagittarius B2, causing X-ray emission from the cloud.
 The total luminosity from this outburst (L≈1,5×10^39 erg/s) is estimated to be a million times stronger than the current output from Sgr A* and is comparable with a typical active galactic nucleus.
 In 2011 this conclusion was supported by Japanese astronomers observing the Milky Way's center with the Suzaku satellite.

 In July 2019, astronomers reported finding a star, S5-HVS1, traveling 1755 km/s or 0.006 c.
 The star is in the Grus (or Crane) constellation in the southern sky, and about 29,000 light-years from Earth, and may have been propelled out of the Milky Way galaxy after interacting with Sagittarius A*.